-How to Plan a Blog Post in 6 Easy Steps
+How To Plan A Blog Post In 6 Easy Steps

 - Not be too long.

-Some successful ways to create good headlines include using formulas and keeping it simple, as well as other innovative ways to be sure readers are enticed by the content meant for them.
+Some successful ways to create good headlines include using formulas and headline-generating tools and other innovative ways to ensure readers are enticed by the content meant for them.

 6. Consider Visual Content

-Rich media will always help a blog post in terms of click-through rate and the general likelihood that someone would be more enticed to click on and it and learn more.
+Rich media will always help a blog post in terms of click-through rate and the general likelihood that someone would be more enticed to click on it and learn more.

-This also helps if headline writing isn’t your craft; a good visual typically attracts readers, and it’s easier for the eyes to understand and retain visuals than it is written word.
+This also helps if headline writing isn’t your craft; a good visual typically attracts readers, and it’s easier for the eyes to understand and retain visuals than written words.

 Know what works best for your content and your audience.

-Next Steps After the Blog Post Is Prepared
+Next Steps After The Blog Post Is Prepared

+Now is when the real work begins!
+The following are steps you will need to take to transform your idea into a successful piece of content!

 - Write it!